Carreau/phd-dissertation/parts/part4.rst

     to make fits on doublets in minutes instead of hours.

 However, the use of such numerical techniques is not without artifacts.
-In the case of discret Z-stack that are not sufficiently spaced, the different radi in the fluorescent rings within subsequent stacks can lead to a "ring-artifact" (:num:`Fig
+In the case of discreet Z-stack that are not sufficiently spaced, the different radii in the fluorescent rings within subsequent stacks can lead to a "ring-artifact" (:num:`Fig
 #ring-artifact`) when using numerical Gaussian blur.
 In the case of a too
 pronounced "ring-artifact" a "ghost" spheres can appear around each liposome